 Ms. Schafer participates in various community & social board engagements.
-Current affiliations include the Stanford Center for Longevity and the Leadership Council for Conservation International.
-Past engagements include a founding Commissioner on the Nevada Commission on Homeland Security, the Agassi Preparatory Academy Board of Directors and as Chairman of the Nevada Community Foundation, where under her leadership the Foundation’s endowment grew from $13 million to $150 million.
+Current board affiliations include the Stanford Center for Longevity, Conservation International (Leadership Council) and the education group Opp180.
+Past engagements include a founding Commissioner on the Nevada Commission on Homeland Security and as Chairman of the Nevada Community Foundation, where the Foundation’s endowment grew from $13 million to $150 million under her leadership.

 Ms. Schafer holds a BS and an MBA from the George Washington University.
 (GWU) She is currently pursuing an MLA in Government from Harvard University.
 She has attended the Aspen Institute Executive Leadership Seminar.